hettlage/pytest-db-content/docs/quickstart.rst

 What about real databases?
 --------------------------

-This quickstart guiode used a very simple SQLite database.
+This quickstart guide used a very simple SQLite database.
 Real databases can of course be much more complex.
 In particular, they might have foreign keys.
 These are of course crucial for ensuring database integrity, but they asre bad news for testing.
 Having to satisfy foreign key constraints can become onerous, and foreign keys may very well mean that SQLAlchemy's automapping functionality breaks down, so that pytest-db-content won't work.

 For these reasons pytest-db-content ships with a script `create-test-database` which lets you create a test database free of foreign keys from a production database.
-Explaining this script is beyond the scope ofr this guide, but you may find more details in the Advanced section.
+Explaining this script is beyond the scope of this guide, but you may find more details in the :doc:`Advanced <advanced>` section.